Browser does not support script.

 As a researcher I specialise in the interdisciplinary areas of Utopian Studies, sf and modernisms.
 My book, Dystopian Fiction and Political Thought: Narratives of World Politics (Routledge, 2019) examines dystopian fiction from the first half of the twentieth century.
 My current work focuses on questions about boundaries and borderlands, spatialisation, and the temporalities of speculative fiction in the twentieth and twenty-first century.

 I joined York St John University as Lecturer in English Literature in 2015 and was promoted to Senior Lecturer in 2019.
 I hold a BA (Hons) in History and Politics (Birmingham, 2006), an MA in Cultural and Intellectual History (QMUL, 2007) and completed my PhD on mid-twentieth century dystopian fiction in the English Studies Department, Durham University (2012).
-My teaching practice at YSJ has included literary and critical theory, experimental writing, the post-human turn and employability modules, in addition to those with a period and genre-based focus.
+My teaching practice at York St John has included literary and critical theory, experimental writing, the post-human turn and employability modules, in addition to those with a period and genre-based focus.

 I welcome enquiries from potential research students with interests in any of my research and teaching specialisms.